 We created a complete pattern set for this bag.
-If you’re a S4H regular, you know we like to use regular shapes whenever we can in order to make cutting as easy as possible for you.
+If you’re a S4H regular, you know we like to use regular geometric shapes whenever we can in order to make cutting as easy as possible for you.
 But when you have a project that relies on curves coming together perfectly, such as how the side panel wraps this tote, pattern pieces are a must.

 The lining adds a pop of color to the interior of the bag.
 We opted for a cotton sateen, but a standard quilting cotton would work as well.
 Our bag is designed to be soft, so we don’t recommend anything too crisp that would create a crease.
 Between the exterior and lining layers is just a bit of lightweight woven interfacing.